CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 All messages sent through the REST API should **at least** contain the following variables:

-    "envelope":     string with a pure email address "recipient":    string or array with pure email addresses
+    "envelope":     string with a pure email address "recipient":    string or array with a pure email address "recipients":   string with comma-separated email addresses

 The request should, of course, also contain your email message.
 SMTPeter offers two ways
 to include your message when sending through our REST API: